Affiliate links on Android Authority may earn us a commission. Learn more.

 The Nord N20 is a basic budget phone with some questionable downgrades and a poor software support guarantee.

 You’d do just as well to seek out unlocked models if possible.
-The Samsung Galaxy A32 5G ($279), which, aside from processing power and a slight hit in charging speeds, is an all-around more reliable daily driver that will be supported for much longer.
-Alternatively, if you can push your budget a little further, the Google Pixel 5a ($449) and Samsung Galaxy A53 5G ($449) are huge upgrades that are worth the extra money.
+The Samsung Galaxy A32 5G ($157.80), which, aside from processing power and a slight hit in charging speeds, is an all-around more reliable daily driver that will be supported for much longer.
+Alternatively, if you can push your budget a little further, the Google Pixel 7a ($499) and Samsung Galaxy A54 5G ($449) are massive upgrades that are worth the extra money.

 The OnePlus Nord N20 is worth buying for the crisp OLED screen, overall solid hardware design, speedy charging, and capable performance, but you’ll have to live with outdated software and a meager update pledge, and some curious downgrades with the refresh rate and camera flexibility.
-There are more reliable sub-$300 phones out there, but for those that can spend a little extra, the Google Pixel 5a and Samsung Galaxy A53 5G are far superior for a bit more cash.
+Additionally, it’s getting older, and there are now plenty of great budget phones, even from OnePlus.